rrousselGit/provider/README.md

 )
 ```

-Descendants of `Provider` and now obtain this value using the static `Provider.of<T>` method:
+Descendants of `Provider` can now obtain this value using the static `Provider.of<T>` method:

 ```dart
 var value = Provider.of<int>(context);
 ```

-You can also use `Consumer` widget to insert a descendant, useful when both creating a `Provider` and using it:
+You can also use a `Consumer` widget to insert a descendant, useful when both creating a `Provider` and using it:

 ```dart
 Provider<int>(